-For further description of the term loan and the revolver under our 2015 credit facility, refer to Item 8: "Financial Statements and Supplementary Data, Note 6: Debt" included in this Annual Report on Form 10-K.
+For further description of our borrowings, refer to Item 8: "Financial Statements and Supplementary Data, Note 6: Debt, and Note 19: Subsequent Events" included in this Annual Report on Form 10-K.

 For a description of our letters of credit and performance bonds, and the amounts available for additional borrowings or letters of credit under our lines of credit, including the revolver that is part of our credit facility, refer to Item 8: "Financial Statements and Supplementary Data, Note 12: Commitments and Contingencies" included in this Annual Report on Form 10-K.